 - Place brisket and contents of spice packet in a large saucepan.
 Add onion, water and apple juice.
 Bring to a boil.
 Reduce heat; cover and simmer for 1-1/2 to 2 hours or until meat is tender.

-- Transfer brisket to an 11-in. x 7-in. baking dish coated with cooking spray; reserve cooking liquid.
-Combine the brown sugar, orange peel, mustard and cloves; rub over meat.
+- Transfer brisket to an 11x7-in. baking dish coated with cooking spray; reserve cooking liquid.
+Combine the brown sugar, orange zest, mustard and cloves; rub over meat.
 Bake, uncovered, at 350° for 15 minutes.